karki011/CourseMaterial/java/variables.markdown

 # Java Variables

-Variables are a core concept of programming.
+Variables, sometimes called properties, are a core concept of programming.
 Similar to variables in math, you use variables in programming to store values.
 This allows you to reference them later.

 In Java, variables have a few different parts: